TNyokong/TNyokong/README.md

 - 👋 Hi, I’m @TNyokong
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c++ programming language
-- 💞️ I’m looking to collaborate on any beginner c++ project
+- 💞️ I’m looking to collaborate on any python project
 - 📫 Reach me @thapelonyoki@gimail.com

 <!---